 How to run faster – the secret every runner has been looking for.
 Whether looking to PB in the marathon, simply increase your training pace or if you’re looking to run your fastest 5k to date, here are 5 tips to help you run faster.

 Running with a group will increase your motivation to train and help you run faster.
 By training with faster runners, you are able to push yourself much easier than training alone.
 This will lead to physiological improvements such as improved running economy, aerobic capacity, and cardiovascular health.

 The same applies to racing.
-If looking to run faster, we recommend competing in a race.
+If you’re looking to run faster, we recommend competing in a race.
 Running in a competitive atmosphere against other runners is sure to improve your running speed, perfect for chasing a personal best.

 2. Include a proper warmup

 Performing a proper warmup before running will help you run faster while reducing your risk of injury.
-Warming up before a run increases the blood flow to our muscles, allowing us to run faster, reduce our risk of pulling a muscle, and increases our running efficiency – essential to running faster.
+Warming up before a run increases the blood flow to our muscles, allowing us to run faster, reduces our risk of pulling a muscle, and increases our running efficiency – essential to running faster.